 For example, a certain customer might receive information about discounts and promotions for music, casual clothing, and sports equipment; another customer might receive information about discounts and promotions for jewelry, wines, and fine dining; still another customer might receive information about discounts and promotions for computer hardware, computer software, and luxury-vacation packages.
 The credit-card companies use variable-data-printing systems to print these customized advertisements.

-Financial-services companies use variable-data-printing/publishing systems to create transaction statements in hard-copy (paper) format and in electronic (on-line) format.
-A new technology known as “Personalized Printing Markup Language” (PPML) promises to revolutionize variable-data printing and publishing.
+Financial services companies use variable-data-printing/publishing systems to create transaction statements in hard-copy (paper) format and in electronic (online) format.
+A technology known as “Personalized Printing Markup Language” (PPML) promises to revolutionize variable-data printing and publishing.
 PPML stands for Personalized Print Markup Language.
-PPML is a new, XML-based language for variable-data printing.
+PPML is an XML-based language for variable-data printing.

 Answer: HTML stands for Hypertext Markup Language.
 It is a language and file format that describes text and graphics.
 It is used mainly for displaying Web pages.
 The information that you are reading now is in HTML format.